 Our online booking system will support the NHS Track and Trace service by collecting the name and contact details of the lead person in the party.
 However, in accordance with updated guidelines, it is a government requirement that all visitors to the Hall, over the age of 16, must provide details for Track and Trace purposes.

 Once you have booked your tour, you will receive a confirmation email.
 Please reply to this email stating how many Households or Bubbles are in your party and the name and contact details of each person.

 Do you clean between tours?

-We most certainly do – in fact there are some days when we seem to do nothing but clean!
+We most certainly do – and will continue to do so too – in fact there are some days when we seem to do nothing but clean!
 As we only carry out one tour each day, we clean once our visitors have left ready for the next day.
 The majority of our surfaces are wooden – handrails, chairs and doors – and having taken advice from Historic Houses, we clean with an 80% alcohol cleaner that kills 99.99% of all known germs.

 Surfaces will be cleaned after each tour, but we ask that you refrain from touching anything you do not need to – to keep the Owners and staff safe.